vahidj/cayman/index.md

 # [](#header-1)What is covered?

 This post goes over some challenges you may face as a scalding developer beyond the elementary and generic documentation you may find online.
-It covers neither elementary nor advanced material, just some practical tips to help you get through your fist couple of weeks of coding in scalding and save you some time.
+It covers neither elementary nor advanced material, just some practical tips to help you get through your first couple of weeks of coding in scalding and save you some time.

 # [](#header-1)What is your preferred way of coding in scalding?

 Just my preference.
 I prefer to build my code using [Apache Maven](https://maven.apache.org/).
-In terms of the IDE, if I'm working on a project with more than one class, I use [ScalaIDE](http://scala-ide.org/) otherwise I simply use VIM.
+In terms of the IDE, if I'm working on a project with more than one class, I use [ScalaIDE](http://scala-ide.org/) otherwise I simply use [VIM](http://www.vim.org/).
 I don't use the IDE for building the code and I only use it for autocompletion  and project browsing.
 You may need to install some plugins for the autocompletion though.

 When I code I usually have two pages opened in my browser and 80% of the times they can provide me with what I'm looking for: